omarkhaled1000/Bootcamp-Project/README.md

 4. Push to the branch (`git push origin feature-name`)
 5. Open a Pull Request
 ## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is not licensed - see the [LICENSE](LICENSE) file for details.